The Local Cafe Feeding Our NHS Heroes

 We don’t know how to access the Coronavirus Business Interruption Loans Scheme (CBLIS).
 As far as I understand, the council is going to get in contact with us about the government grant –

 but the only thing they’ve got in contact with us so far is to tell us we can’t open the cafe.

-At this point you want more help from the people who know what’s going on, but it feels like we’re all on our own.
+At this point, you want more help from the people who know what’s going on, but it feels like we’re all on our own.
 Nobody really knows what’s going on.
-The only consolation we take from it is: we’re not the only ones.
+The only consolation we take from it is: that we’re not the only ones.

 What would your advice to other small business owners be?

 Our advice is ‘Don’t freak out’.
 Hopefully this will all work out.
 We’re all in this together.